toolkit-for-ynab/toolkit-for-ynab/src/README.md

 Your feature's constructor is invoked as soon as the Toolkit is injected onto the page.
 You should not attempt a DOM manipulation or access to Ember/YNAB as it is not guaranteed or likely to be ready when your constructor is invoked.
-The job of the base `Feature` constructor is to simply fetch the user settings of your feature.
-If `enabled` is set to false for your Feature's settings, then invoke will not be called.
+The job of the base `Feature` constructor is to do any initialisation that your feature requires.
+Most features do not need a constructor at all.

 #### `willInvoke(): <void|Promise>`
 **optional function, not required to be declared**